Demagalawrence/farmer-management-system/README.md

 ## Database Schema

-See [database/mongodb-schema.md](database/mongodb-schema.md) for detailed information about the MongoDB collections and their relationships.
+See [database/mongodb-schema.md](database/mongodb-schema.md) for detailed information about the MongoDB collections and their relationships how they work.

 ## License